 If items have baby poop stains on them, check out my post on how to remove baby poop stains on clothes (it’s amazingly easy, even for dried and set stains).

-If the boxes you had your baby clothes storage in gave them weird stains, or they have weird yellow stains on them (maybe from formula or breastmilk or baby food) try doing an OxiClean soak.
+If the boxes you had your baby clothes stored in gave them weird stains, or they have weird yellow stains on them (maybe from formula or breastmilk or baby food) try doing an OxiClean soak.
 Oxiclean does wonders for old stains.

 You can gently rub the stains after an hour of soaking in OxiClean, and then continue soaking overnight, then dump the water into the washing machine along with your regular detergent.

 Then place the items to dry outside in the sunshine.
 Sun can bleach away a lot of stains!
 Don’t believe me?
 Then check out my post on removing yellow stains on stored baby clothes.

 If stains persist, it may be time to toss or donate them, unless you can identify what the stain is, and then try a different stain removal method.